Still Single & Nearly 30

 Still on the Journey

-Though I’ve cried my fair share of tears feeling forgotten by God or left behind by all the married people, at the end of the day, I am incredibly thankful God has kept me single as long as He has––I wouldn’t trade what I’ve learned about my worth in His sight for anything.
+Though I’ve cried my fair share of tears feeling forgotten by God or feeling left behind by all the married people, at the end of the day, I am incredibly thankful God has kept me single as long as He has––I wouldn’t trade what I’ve learned about my worth in God’s sight for anything.